qsiguy/EdgeTX-Widgets/AttInd/Readme.md

 Pitch telemetry value must be named "Ptch" and roll must be named "Roll".
-Telemetry value can be renamed in the radio telemetry list or if another name is desired, edit lines 243 & 244 below with your actual pitch and roll telemetry names.
+Telemetry value can be renamed in the radio telemetry list or if another name is desired, edit lines 244 & 245 with your actual pitch and roll telemetry names.

 NOTE: AttInd will display the current flight mode from telemetry value "FM" although it has been intentionally disabled by commenting out the relevant code lines as it "clutters"